At the time of labor initiation, several abnormalities can interfere with the orderly progression to spontaneous delivery.

 - Prolonged work.

-The risk of morbidity is the occurrence of a brachial plexus injury, bone fractures and increased neonatal mortality.
+The risk of morbidity is a brachial plexus injury, bone fractures, and increased neonatal mortality.

 Signs and symptoms

 Signs of shoulder dystocia are noticed when labor stops because the baby’s shoulders are lodged in the birth canal behind the pubic bone.

 Signs also include giant babies who are likely to have trouble being born with a vaginal delivery.